 Students will receive individual evaluation forms from each faculty reader/grader, explaining the score that they received on the examination.
 They will also receive an examination form from the committee as a whole, explaining how the examination was evaluated by the entire committee.
-The committee report will include a summary score of high pass, pass, low, pass, or fail for the entire examination, in addition to scores for each specific essay.
+The committee report will include a summary score of pass or fail for the entire examination, in addition to scores for each specific essay.

-In order to progress to the oral examination, students must receive at least a Low Pass on every examination essay from a majority of the examination readers.
+In order to receive a summary score of 'Pass,' students must receive a Pass on every examination essay from a majority of the examination readers.
 This means that:

-- For each essay, if a student receives at least two low passes and a fail, he or she will be considered to have passed that essay.
-If the student receives one pass and two fails, he or she will have failed the essay. - For the examination in total, the student must receive at least two low pass scores on each question.
-Failing any question will result in the student failing the examination in total. - A student who fails the required essay on the exam will fail the examination overall.
+- For each essay, if a student receives at least two passes from individual graders, he or she will be considered to have passed that essay.
+If the student receives two fails or more from individual graders, he or she will have failed the essay. - For the examination in total, students must receive an overall grade of 'pass' on all three essays (in other words, at least two graders must recommend that the student pass each essay).
+Failing any question will result in the student failing the examination in total.